callum-oakley/blog/content/posts/colemak.md

 > And The One had seen the shine, that it's neat; and The One sorted the shine on one side, and the shade on the other.\
 > The One then denoted the shine and the shade.
 So the nite and the shine that are date no. one had ended.

 The distance from the home row is not the whole story.
 We also need to consider the transitions from one key to another.
 Certain sequences of letters occur more frequently than others, and certain transitions are more awkward than others.
-Dvorak's approach to this problem was to optimise for *hand alternation*: hitting keys with the left hand and the right hand alternately -- mostly by placing vowels on one half of the keyboard and the most commonly used consonants on the other.
+Dvorak's approach to this problem is to optimise for *hand alternation*: hitting keys with the left hand and the right hand alternately -- mostly by placing vowels on one half of the keyboard and the most commonly used consonants on the other.
 Colemak instead optimises for *same-hand rolls*: a fluid motion pressing multiple keys in turn with a single movement of the hand.
 From here on I'm going to talk about my experiences with Colemak, but I expect that a lot of this would apply just as readily to any optimised layout.

 The summer of my first year of university I discovered the bottomless money pit that is the world of Mechanical Keyboards.
 After investing a small portion of my student loan in the very clicky and very plasticy [Cherry G80-3000][] I decided I should probably learn to touch type properly.
 Many [GNU Typist][] lessons and online typing tests later I was happily tapping away with impeccable 10 finger touch typing technique at 70 odd words per minute.
-I was content with <span class="sc">qwerty</span>, and it *felt* fine (I didn't know any better!) but I did notice that occasionally the stars would align and a certain word would feel especially nice to type.
+I was content with <span class="sc">qwerty</span>, and it *felt* fine (I didn't know any better!) but I did notice that occasionally the stars would align and a certain word be especially pleasant to type.
 Wouldn't it be nice if the stars aligned more often?

 Jump to the summer of my third year, and enter Colemak.
 I don't remember where I first read about it and how I decided that it might be worth trying, but I do remember choosing it over the alternative alternatives because: